jchatel/quickmail-next-docs/leads/deleting-leads.md

 # Deleting Leads

+**In this article:**

-## Why delete leads?
+- Why delete leads?

+- What happens when a lead is deleted?

+- How to delete leads?

+## Why Delete Leads?

-Sometimes, leads need to be deleted because they’re no longer needed in the account.
-They can also be deleted to give space for adding new leads.
+Leads may need to be deleted when they are no longer needed in the account or to make space for new leads.

-## What happens when a lead gets deleted?
+## What Happens When a Lead Is Deleted?

-If a lead is deleted, QuickMail will remove all the data of the lead from the account.
-This is an irrevocable process.
+Deleting a lead removes all of that lead's data from the account.
+This is an irreversible process.

-This means that the leads will be removed from any campaign and will also remove any conversations, or tasks, related to the Leads in the Inbox section in QuickMail.

-If the lead has been verified, it will remove its email verification status from QuickMail
+The lead will be removed from any campaigns, and any conversations or tasks related to them in Opportunities will also be removed.
+If the lead had been verified, their email verification status will also be removed.

-## How to delete leads?
+## How to Delete Leads?

-There are two ways to delete leads.
-They can either be deleted temporarily or permanently.
+Leads can be deleted temporarily or permanently.

-To delete leads, go to List → Select a lead → Click on the three dots → Delete
+Go to **List** → select a lead → click the menu icon (three vertical dots) → **Delete**.

 ![screenshot](../images/000_file-tWDhUgTOwq.png)

-After clicking delete, there's a button that allows you to delete leads permanently.

-When a lead gets deleted permanently, they can't be imported back to the account.
+After clicking delete, an option to permanently delete the lead will appear.
+Permanently deleted leads cannot be imported back into the account.

 ![screenshot](../images/001_file-QpYfJayP3i.png)

-FYI: Leads don't have to be permanently deleted if the goal is to make space for new leads.
+**Note:** Leads do not need to be permanently deleted if the goal is simply to make space for new leads.